kevinctofel/JS109_assessment/notes/javascript.functions.md

 ```js
 let add = (a, b) => a + b; // this returns the value of a + b
 ```
+Note that function expressions are saved to a variable so they can't be invoked before definition.

+## First-class functions
+All JavaScript functions are considered to be objects so they can be assigned to variables, passed as arguments and returned from function calls.